-- (1) In early February 2005, we announced the closing of the Jackson, Mississippi QC Center at the end of March 2005.
-Restaurants previously serviced by this QC Center will be routed from our other regional QC Centers. - (2) The Raleigh location is a replacement facility that opened in late 2004.
+(1) In early February 2005, we announced the closing of the Jackson, Mississippi QC Center at the end of March 2005.
+Restaurants previously serviced by this QC Center will be routed from our other regional QC Centers.

 We own approximately five acres in Orlando, Florida on which our 63,000 square foot full-service commissary is located.
 We also own eight acres and a 175,000 square foot facility in Dallas, Texas, of which 77,500 square feet is used by our full-service commissary and the remaining space is available for future production or for leasing.
 In addition, we own approximately 72 acres in Louisville, Kentucky with a 42,000 square foot building housing our printing operations and a 247,000 square foot building, approximately 30% to 40% of which accommodates the Louisville QC Center operation and promotional division.
 The remainder of the building houses our corporate offices.